Docker Production Deployment

 • 20GB available disk space

-Production Dockerfile
+Production Dockerfiles

 # Stage 1: Dependencies - Install Composer packages